markvan/markvan.github.io/_posts/2019-10-21-content-microcharging.markdown

 categories: web-design mobile-design
 permalink: /content-charging/
 ---
-### What
+### Project description

-A micro-payment system that works across different sites and devices, enabling site users to make payments for
+Product design for a micro-payment system that works across different sites and devices, enabling site users to make payments for
 for access to site content on a per page basis.

-A Web and mobile solution was required that was exceptionally easy to use.

 ### Design criteria

-UX design concentrated on several different aspects of the solution
-* Extreme ease of use.
+A Web and mobile solution was required that was extremely easy to use.

+Design criteria also included:
+* An almost non-existent learning curve.
-* A common Web and mobile solution that would be accessed and used in the same way for payments and wallet top-up.
+* A common Web and mobile solution for payments and wallet top-up that would be used in the same way regardless of what device was being used.
-* Keeping the user informed as to what was happening at all stages, to remove any fear about payments getting out of hand.
+* Keeping the user informed as to what was happening at all stages; this to remove any fear about payments getting out of hand and loss of wallet funds.

 Various small improvements complicated the design, for example:
-* Particularly, small payments (up to a user definable limit) should be automatic.
+* Small payments (up to a user definable limit) should be automatic.
+* Users should be informed when making small payments.
-* Use of a site should be free after a given total of payments is reached in a single day.
+* Use of a site should be free for a given period after a certain total of payments is reached, progress to that total and the period of free use should be made clear.
 * Re-visits to the same page should be free.

-### Screenshots (web version)
+### The product (web version)

 An icon appears on web pages to get to all slide-out functionality